 To apply to most allopathic medical schools in the United States, you’ll use the American Medical College Application Service® (AMCAS®), which is the Association of American Medical Colleges’ (AAMC) centralized application processing service.
 AMCAS collects, verifies, and delivers application information and MCAT® exam scores to each school you choose.
 AMCAS does not make admissions decisions; each participating school is responsible for making its own individual admissions decisions.
 To apply to AMCAS participating schools, you’ll only need to submit one online application to AMCAS.

 To apply to osteopathic medical schools in the United States, you’ll use the American Association of Colleges of Osteopathic Medicine (AACOMAS), which is the American Association of Colleges of Osteopathic Medicine (AACOM) centralized application processing service.
 AACOMAS collects, verifies, and delivers application information and MCAT® exam scores to each school you choose.
 AACOMAS does not make admissions decisions; each participating school is responsible for making its own individual admissions decisions.
 To apply to AACOMAS participating schools, you’ll only need to submit one online application to AACOMAS.

-Begin working on primary applications.
+Begin working on primary applications as soon as possible.
 The AMCAS goes online on May 5 and may be submitted beginning June 2.
 The AACOMAS application opens on May 5.

 There are several documents that may be required for your primary application.
 It’s best to begin gathering your materials several months before the application date.
 You will need to: